OptimalBits/node_acl/README.md

 This module provides a minimalistic ACL implementation inspired by Zend_ACL.

-When you develop a web site or application you will soon notice that sessions are not enough to protect all the available resources.
+When you develop a website or application you will soon notice that sessions are not enough to protect all the available resources.
 Avoiding that malicious users access other users content proves a much more complicated task than anticipated.
 ACL can solve this problem in a flexible and elegant way.